rails/rails/guides/source/active_record_validations.md

 end
 ```

-The default error message for this helper is "_must be accepted_".
+The default error message for this helper is _"must be accepted"_.

 It can receive an `:accept` option, which determines the value that will be
 considered acceptance.
 It defaults to "1" and can be easily changed.